ZifanSi/ZifanSi/README.md

 ## About Me

 Hi, I’m **Zifan Si**, a 4th year **Software Engineering student at McMaster University**.
-I’m pretty good at designing complex systems with clean code :)
+I’m good at designing complex systems with clean code :)

 ## 🌐 Socials: